 Arnie AlpertDownload Headshot

-Arnie Alpert serves as AFSC’s Economic Justice Program Analyst and has been New Hampshire Program Coordinator since 1981.
+Arnie Alpert serves as AFSC’s New Hampshire co-director and co-coordinator of the Presidential Campaign Project, and has coordinated AFSC's New Hampshire program since 1981.
 He is a leader in movements for economic justice and affordable housing, civil and worker rights, peace and disarmament, abolition of the death penalty, and an end to racism and homophobia.

 As Communications Coordinator for the Martin Luther King Day Committee from 1988 to 1999, Arnie played a central role in the campaign for a New Hampshire state holiday honoring Dr. King, which was first officially observed in 2000.